 Biodiversity can affect not only the temporal variability of ecosystem properties, but also their temporal mean.
-That is why biological insurance theory identified two ways in which biodiversity can enhance ecosystem functioning in fluctuating environments: (1) a "buffering effect", i.e. an increased temporal stability or reduced variability of aggregate ecosystem properties that arises from species' differential responses to environmental variations (Yachi & Loreau, 1999; Loreau, 2010; Loreau & de Mazancourt, 2013), and (2) a "performance-enhancing effect", i.e. an increase in the mean level of ecosystem properties, which occurs when the best-performing species are favoured under each environmental condition (Table 1) (Yachi & Loreau, 1999).
+This is why biological insurance theory identified two ways in which biodiversity can enhance ecosystem functioning in fluctuating environments: (i) a 'buffering effect', i.e. an increased temporal stability or reduced variability of aggregate ecosystem properties that arises from species' differential responses to environmental variations (Yachi & Loreau, 1999; Loreau, 2010; Loreau & de Mazancourt, 2013), and (ii) a 'performance-enhancing effect', i.e. an increase in the mean level of ecosystem properties, which occurs when the bestperforming species are favoured under each environmental condition (Table 1) (Yachi & Loreau, 1999).
 Similarly, in economics, portfolio theory considers the dual effects of asset diversification on the mean and variance (or risk) of portfolio returns (Markowitz, 1952; Roy, 1952).

-Economic portfolio theory inspired other ecologists, who dubbed the buffering effect of biodiversity on ecosystem properties the "portfolio effect" (Doak et al., 1998; Tilman, Lehman, & Bristow, 1998; Tilman, 1999).
+Economic portfolio theory inspired other ecologists, who dubbed the buffering effect of biodiversity on ecosystem properties the 'portfolio effect' (Doak et al., 1998; Tilman, Lehman & Bristow, 1998; Tilman, 1999).
 The buffering and portfolio effects of biodiversity are essentially identical since they describe the same ecological phenomenon.
-Unfortunately, the existence of two different terms to denote the stabilising effect of biodiversity on ecosystem functioning and of two different theoretical derivations of this effect has created confusion in the ecological literature as to the particular domain of phenomena each is referring to (Loreau, 2010).
+Unfortunately, the existence of two different terms to denote the stabilising effect of biodiversity on ecosystem functioning and of two different theoretical derivations of this effect has created